 Inspired by Julia and Julia

 It has been a pleasure getting going this morning.
 A lengthy pleasure.
-My morning ritual, when I can get to it all, includes enjoying waking up, stretching, meditating, showering or bathing, and then a trip to the Pilates machines downstairs.
-At that point if I have any time left before “work”, by which I mean the responsibilities of my day, I contemplate being here, that is at my creative writing projects.
-Most of the time I never make it.
-But today is different.
-And i think I know why.
+My morning ritual, when I can get to it all, includes enjoying waking up, stretching, meditating, showering in our new glass shower (you should really consider glass alternatives btw), and then a trip to the Pilates machines downstairs.
+At that point if I have any time left before “work”, by which I mean the responsibilities of my day, I contemplate being here, before getting stuck into my creative writing projects.
+At the moment I am working on a brand new novel.
+I have so many exciting ideas and I cannot wait to finally get this book published.
+I have already started researching how to market a book so watch this space!
+Today though is a little different.
+And I think I know why.

 I have been less than reliable over the years because there is just so much to download.
 It is now 23 years since my first visit to Buenos Aires.
 I know that Tango is a big part of what I have to download, but it is best put in perspective by understanding how well I was fatefully prepared for what i would learn about tango, because it is deceptive to think about tango as only a music and a dance, is is a culture, and a community of music and dance.
 I was prepared in part by a career of ten years in Jazz, Tap, Contemporary, and Improvisational dance that preceded my experience of tango in Argentina.
 And in part by my experience of growing up in American alternative communities, from summer camp as a kid, to communes, and alternative dance community as an adult.